Slick-Pay-Algeria/quick-transfer-wp/README.md

 Each of options is explained below :

+### Sandbox

+Will indicate if you want to use a sandbox or live environment (default: true).

 ### RIB

 It will define the merchant bank account ID, it should be a string with the exact size of 20 characters.